rixx/books.rixx.de/data/reviews/otfried-preussler/der-rauber-hotzenplotz/index.md

 plan:
   date_added: '2015-04-08'
 related_books:
-- book: otfried-preussler/neues-vom-rauber-hotzenplotz
+- book: nils-werner-heinz-behling/alarm-im-kasperletheater
-  text: The next book in the series.
+  text: Alarm im Kasperletheater is another German book for children that uses the
+    Punch-and-Judy characters, though in a very different way.
+- book: otfried-preussler/the-little-ghost
+  text: Another good children's book by Otfried Preußler is The Little Ghost.
+- book: otfried-preussler/krabat
+  text: If you're looking for more serious books by Preußler, Krabat is my favourite
+    by far.
 review:
   date_read:
   - 1999-09-01
-  did_not_finish: false
   rating: 4
-related_books:
-- book: nils-werner-heinz-behling/alarm-im-kasperletheater
-  text: Alarm im Kasperletheater is another German book for children that uses the Punch-and-Judy characters, though in a very different way.
-- book: otfried-preussler/the-little-ghost
-  text: Another good children's book by Otfried Preußler is The Little Ghost.
-- book: otfried-preussler/krabat
-  text: If you're looking for more serious books by Preußler, Krabat is my favourite by far.
 ---

 As [Alarm im Kasperletheater](https://books.rixx.de/nils-werner-heinz-behling/alarm-im-kasperletheater/), this book is a